Weilei424/coach-iv/README.md

 - **"Player not found"**: Ensure the summoner name format is correct (PlayerName#TAG)
 - **API key expired**: Development keys expire every 24 hours - get a new one from Riot Developer Portal
 - **No game summaries**: Check that `MONITOR_CHANNEL_ID` is set and the bot has permissions to post in that channel
+- **Database connection failed**: Check PostgreSQL container is running and environment variables are correct
-- **Database locked**: Ensure proper file permissions for the SQLite database file
+- **Database migration errors**: Ensure PostgreSQL user has CREATE TABLE permissions